judge2020/CloudDump/README.md

 Requirements:

-* pipenv
+* pipenv (or manually install the dependencies in [Pipfile]{/Pipfile))
 * python ~3.7
-* Cloudflare account with registrar enabled
+* Cloudflare account

-1. run `python scrape_tlds.py` to get all of the TLDs Cloudflare currently supports
-2. copy .env.example to .env and fill out relevant information
+1. copy .env.example to .env and fill out relevant information
-3. go to the CF dashboard and MITM a request
+2. go to the CF dashboard and MITM a request
-4. copy the headers (including cookie) to a file called `headers.txt`, in the format of `name: value`
+3. copy the headers (including cookie) to a file called `headers.txt`, in the format of `name: value`
+4. run `scrape_tlds.py` to get all of the TLDs Cloudflare currently supports
-5. run `python get_prices.py`
+5. run `get_prices.py`

-NOTE: You should split up the `tls.txt` list before running get_prices.
-Cloudflare sometimes dies with a gateway timeout if you query too many TLDs, so run it twice with different TLDs each time.
+6. run `export_prices.py`

+The relevant files are `out.md` and `out.txt`.

 ##### INFO